cesar-rolli/password-generator/README.md

-# password-generator
+# Password generator
-A program to generate passwords.
+An app to generate complex passwords.

-# Próximos passos
+# Next steps:
-1. Refazê-lo em Electron;
+1. Rebuild it in Electron;
+2. Save passwords in some DB;